AhmedSafwat1/TaskInstabug/README.md

     elasticsearch:6.8.1

 # bundle install to install gem
+* should cahnge confi for database.yml in config folder to connect with database in your pc
 * run rake db:create
+* run rails db:migrate

 # second
 * can import the link in postman an testing the api cal